BigSmoke010/pytorrent/README.md

 # pytorrent
-_pytorrent_ is a simple (work in progress) torrent client made in wxpython and libtorrent it currently has no features other than simply downloading or seeding a torrent
+_pytorrent_ is a simple (work in progress) torrent client made in wxpython and libtorrent

 very _heavily_ inspired by [Picotorrent](https://github.com/picotorrent/picotorrent)